keylime/keylime/README.md

 ### Ansible

 Ansible roles are available to deploy keylime for use with a hardware TPM or a software TPM emulator.
-Please proceed to the [Keylime Ansible
-Repository](https://github.com/keylime/ansible-keylime).
+Please proceed to the [Keylime Ansible Repository](https://github.com/keylime/ansible-keylime).

-Or alternatively the [Keylime Ansible TPM Emulator Repository](https://github.com/keylime/ansible-keylime-tpm-emulator).
+Or, alternatively the [Keylime Ansible TPM Emulator Repository](https://github.com/keylime/ansible-keylime-tpm-emulator).

 | WARNING: The "Keylime Ansible TPM Emulator" role uses a software TPM, which is considered cryptographically insecure.
 It should only be used for development or testing and **NOT** in production!|